 The Despatch Box is the political journal published by the Royal Holloway Politics and International Relations Society, edited by IT/OJ Officer Jack Reason and President Eden Singh.

 Established in 2016, the journal aims to provide students with a forum to broadcast their political opinions.

 Anyone at Royal Holloway can contribute to The Despatch Box.
-Click here for more information?
+Click here to pitch an article.

 The Israel-UAE Peace Agreement is not only the result of a sudden recognition of the similarities between the two nations but also a realisation of the mutual threat of Iran, writes George Wright.